 “First thing that has to happen is we have to get a physical, then as a participant in summer league, yes.”

 It wasn’t the blockbuster deal many wanted, and it wasn’t the exciting draft like last season’s edition which saw Oklahoma City acquire Sabonis and Victor Oladipo during the event.
 In the end, the Thunder selected, in their minds, the best player available at 21.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!